25 Jan Carbofen is a Vinsol Resin Substitute

 For the bitumen emulsions industry, both Carbofen 6060 and Carbofen 5055 can be used as anionic bitumen emulsifiers for slow setting (SS-1 & SS-1H) emulsions.
 The resulting emulsions using our Carbofen resins can be employed in several applications, such as road, tennis court and parking lot paving, slurry seal, microsurfacing and roofing.
 Due to its chemical and physical properties, Carbofen NCX can also be utilized as an anionic bitumen emulsifier.
 However, due to its premium quality and the competitive nature of the anionic bitumen emulsion market, Carbofen NCX is not a cost-effective solution for this market segment.
 That said, Carbofen 6060 and Carbofen 5055 are both a practical answer and Vinsol replacement resins for the anionic bitumen emulsion industry.
 Especially Carbofen 5055, which is already neutralized and presented in liquid form.

 In the adhesives and gasket industry, both Carbofen 6060 and Carbofen 5770 are sought after as ingredients due to their thermoplastic and bonding characteristics.
 The factor that decides which resin to pick depends solely on the client’s application.
-Also, depending on the desired consistency of the adhesive and the machinery available, one will be picked over the other.
+Also, depending on the desired consistency of the adhesive, the machinery available and the processes put in place, one will be picked over the other.
 So, we always suggest that the client test both Carbofen 6060 and Carbofen 5770 before making a final purchase decision to maximize convenience and optimize their production processes.

 The Carbofen product line consists of all-natural resins.
 Our products are derived from the Brazilian native Araucaria Angustifolia, also known as the Paraná Pine.
 This native tree to the south of Brazil can only be found in the region and nowhere else in the world.
 Unlike the Vinsol resin which is extracted from tree stumps, the Carbofen resins are extracted from the pine knot, a highly dense and resinous area that is burdened with the task of holding the branches of the tree to the trunk.
 Thus, there is no need to cut down trees to extract the raw resin, since the pine knot can be collected from the ground when branches fall from the Araucaria.